yazhengq/learngit/readme.txt

 Stupid boss.
 Git is perfect.
 Git can create a new branch.
-Creating a new branch is qiuck.
+Creating a new branch is qiucknt.
+Git vi readme.txt.